mnelson4/minidetector/readme.markdown

 "Special" Devices
 =================

 minidetector also adds some extra info for popular devices to the request object.
+The defaults for a desktop browser:

+	- request.wap = False
+	- request.browser_is_android = False
+	- request.browser_is_ios = False
+	- request.browser_is_ipad = False
+	- request.browser_is_iphone = False
+	- request.browser_is_webkit = False
+	- request.mobile_device = ''
+	- request.touch_device = False
+	- request.wide_device = True

 Extra Info
 ----------